Icicleta/CV/README.md

 *Web Designer & Front End Developer*
 Designing and building personal websites.
 Handcode, edition and modification of templates, newsletters and maintenance of wordpress websites

-**Bullingdon Capital** (October 2011 to May 2012)
+**Bullingdon Capital LLP** (October 2011 to May 2012)
 *Front End Developer*
-Part of the team to create a Finance application.
+Part of the team to create a Finance application, [QuanTemplate](https://www.quantemplate.com/).
 In charge of convert designs into html and css.
 Also implementation of features using javascript and Jquery.
 A bit of Object Orientated Programing and use of version control system Git.

 **[VozAudiovisual](http://www.vozaudiovisual.es/), [CTV](http://www.ctvmedia.es/), Continental** (1998 to 2008)
 I've been working for 10 years for the more influent producer companies in Galicia.
 Working in any sort of audiovisual product for the [CRTVG](http://www.crtvg.es/tvg).